 4 pitfalls to avoid with architectural salvage

-Architectural salvage is a striking, eco-friendly choice for your project.
-Ensure a smooth-sailing project using these materials with this handy guide.
+Architectural salvage is a striking, eco-friendly choice for your project

 If you want to include genuine period details and materials recovered from old buildings in your design, follow these helpful tips to avoid potential problems.